Madonna as a gay icon: Influence on individuals

-Madonna's influence on individuals from the community has been noted in a decades-long period.
+Other publications remarked Madonna's impact in the lives of some LGBT fans.
 In 2019, GLAAD's Sarah Kate Ellis said: "Her music and art have been life-saving outlets for LGBTQ people over the years and her affirming words and actions have changed countless hearts and minds".
 The Hollywood Reporter also remarked "her music and advocacy has positively affected the lives of LGBTQ people".
 In this regard, Madonna told: "It's a total reciprocation because, like I said in my speech (2019 GLAAD Media Awards), they made me feel not afraid to be different.
 And then I made them feel not afraid to be different".
 Commenting about her attitude that influenced others, in 2008, Babineau said she "was a chick with balls" and her attitude "resonated and continues to resonate" within gays and lesbians up that point.

 Various public figures from the community such as Cain and musician Arca, have mentioned Madonna's impact in their lives addressing their LGBT background.
 Anderson Cooper noted the importance of Madonna to him as a teenegar.
 In 2015, Christopher Bergland commented that a performance she made in 1983 at a small gay club on Lansdowne St. in Boston, "changed his life".
 When Kim Petras became the first openly transgender woman to win a Grammy Award in February 2023, she thanked the singer in her acceptance speech for fighting for LGBTQ rights, saying "I don't think I could be here without Madonna".
 Commemorating her 60-years old birthday in 2018, The Advocate dedicated an article of love letters to Madonna that included commentaries from their staff, with many talking about her influence.

 Madonna topped KBGO's 2011 rank of the "stars that helped their LGBTQ+ Fans Come Out".
 Agence France-Presse referred to her Truth or Dare film inspired many to coming out.
 Wesley Morris of The New York Times, said that maybe he knew was gay because of Truth or Dare.
 Ellen DeGeneres said that she was instrumental in her 1997 decision to come out.
 Rosie O'Donnell similarly credited Madonna to help her become more comfortable.